 The Brooklyn Bridge

 Like so many others before me, I found myself, with camera in hand, admiring a famous sight, the Brooklyn Bridge.
-But for the purpose of this post the bridge merely serves as an example, it could be any construction, famous person, or famous landscape.
+But for the purpose of this post the bridge merely serves as an example, it could be any popular subject.

 The futility of yet another photo

 Lets fast forward, a few years from now and all these google images will be available in high resolution, missing details from low quality shots can be inserted and corrected from other images.
-If you insist on a selfie an algo will paste you, your family and friends into any image with lights, proportions, colors corrected to look perfectly normal.
+If you insist on a selfie an algo will paste you, your family and friends into any image with lights, proportions, colors corrected to look perfectly natural.
 We might not be there yet but sooner rather than later the database of such images and their generic manipulation will be at everyone’s disposal and you can leave the camera at home.
-All this suggested to me, there is not a single picture I can realistically expect to materially add to what is already available.
+All this suggested to me, there is not a single picture I can take which would materially add to what is already available.
 Still I went and took a series of images, returned and took some more.
 The following images are just three examples of photos I took.
-They all were shot from popular vantage points, their framing is common and as expected they a little or nothing to the existing pool of images.
-In particular, these images don’t engage.
+They all were shot from popular vantage points, their framing is common and as expected they add little or nothing to the existing pool of images.
+In particular, I didn’t find my shots particularly engaging.
 My response is more like, pretty, seen it before, lets move on.

 Secondly the bridge while in itself impressive would not have the same standing if it was not for the myth of New York City as expressed by the Manhattan skyline in the back ground.
-Gateway into the city of … (feel free to fill in what this city represents for you).
-An obvious way to exaggerate this aspect photographically is through repetition.
+Gateway into the city of … (feel free to fill in whatever this city represents to you).
+An obvious way to exaggerate this or any aspect is through repetition.
 The skyline is dominated by the vertical lines of high rises, the bridge cuts diagonally across.
 Why not use these architectural themes and again repeat them by stacking it on top of each other, again and again.
 The bridge in warm colors, the buildings in cool colors are clearly separated to provide structure.
 With no horizon and smaller and smaller replications the image takes on a new quality, a little abstract yet still concrete enough to recognize the elements, the arrangement becomes confusing yet not unstructured.
-This might fail in rendering the emotions of the bridge alone, but if we take into account the chaos that NYC is, it actually begins to have some reason.
+This might fail in rendering the emotions of the bridge alone, but if we take into account the chaos that NYC is, then we see why it could work.

 In conclusion, I did not yet manage to render the bridge in a way that properly transports my initial experience of it but I definitely departed from the webs formulaic examples and in the course of doing so discovered other aspects of the location that proved equally valid.